r-leyshon/ptspotter/README.md

 ## To do

 * unit tests for all functions
-* seq_file_ops avoids overwriting existing files.
-But if the files are named, additional numbered scripts are introduced which would cause conflict in sequential script execution.
-Detect the numbers and prevent this from happening.
 * function to trim decimals from filenames.

 ## Resolved: Convert to test.